 - include any additional internal or external funding that will be allocated.
 Faculty members are encouraged to seek additional external funding and a statement of earnings should be included in the final report.

 - In line with the budgetary cycle, Research Committee will consider all SSP applications received for the following year;

 - If recommended by Research Committee, the application is then tabled at Academic Board and Executive for approval.
 To be successful, the application must receive approval from Academic Board as well as Executive;

-- Priority may be given to approved applications from the previous round which could not be granted because of College requirements;
+- Priority may be given to approved applications from the previous round which could not be granted because of AC requirements;

 - The awarding of SSP is at the discretion of the Executive and Academic Board.
 No appeal will be considered.

 No substantial variation to the approved program can be made while on SSP without approval by Research Committee.
 Applications for a substantial variation should be endorsed by the relevant supervisor, then tabled to Research Committee for approval.

 The faculty member is to provide a Mid-SSP Leave Report to his/her supervisor demonstrating that the objectives are on track for successful completion.
 If the objectives are not being met, the SSP may be revoked.

 Within one month of completion of SSP, the faculty member shall file a written SSP Final Report of the research activities and outcomes, to be tabled to Research Committee.